 What Are Kidney Stones?

 The most common ailment related to the kidneys is kidney stones.
 Kidney stones are a recurring problem; however, they rarely cause long term damage.

 Kidney stones are made from excess carbohydrates, minerals, and sugars.
 Stones start to develop when there is a decrease in urine and an excess of these substances.
 This is why dehydration is a major risk factor for developing stones.

 About 12% of American men and 5% of American women suffer from kidney stones at least once in their life.
 Men are more susceptible to stones between the ages of 40 and 70 & women are more vulnerable in their 50s.

-Its easy to see the important role your kidneys play on a day to day basis.
-In return you need to do whatever you can to help keep them functioning at a high level.
-Here are some tips for keeping your kidneys healthy
+It’s easy to see the important role your kidneys play on a day to day basis.
+In return, you need to do whatever you can to help keep them functioning at a high level.
+Here are some tips for keeping your kidneys healthy:

-- Keep your cholesterol in healthy range
+- Keep your cholesterol in a healthy range

-- Avoid an excess of salt
+- Avoid salt in your diet

-- Avoid drinking alcohol regularly
+- Stop drinking alcohol regularly